orbeon/saxon-he/latest9.6/hec/Saxon.C.API/readme.md

 To compile the sample test code in C execute the 'build.sh' file the directory 'cTests'.
 This file builds executables for the test cases testing XSLT, XPath, XQuery and schema Validator.
 The command is similar to the following:

 > gcc -m32 -I$jdkdir/include -I$jdkdir/include/linux -I /System/Library/Frameworks/JavaVM.framework/Headers ../SaxonCGlue.c ../SaxonCProcessor.c ../SaxonCXPath.c  testXSLT.c -o testXSLT -ldl -lc -lsaxon $1

+Saxon/C can be run from the commandline in a similar way to its Java counterpart (same options are available).
+See the file Transform.c, Query.c and Validate.c (which is available in Saxon-EE/C) in the directory 'command'.
+The build.sh script can be executed to build the commandline programs.

 ### C++: ###